Children with Disabilities team

 - parent carers can get direct payments in lieu of services for the child.
 And in lieu of services for themselves as part of the family

-- disabled young people (age 16 to 17) can get direct payments in lieu of services to them where appropriate
+- young people with disabilities (age 16 to 17) can get direct payments in lieu of services to them where appropriate

 - short-term breaks should be provided to meet assessed need